Pacsey/seed-phrase-generator/README.md

 A Seed Phrase Generator is a tool designed to create a unique set of words that can be used to seed a cryptocurrency wallet, enabling users to securely store and access their digital assets.
-These seed phrases are typically made up of a sequence of 12 randomly generated words that act as a backup for the wallet.
+These seed phrases are typically made up of a sequence of 12 randomly generated words that act as a backup for the wallet. \
+Using this generator you can search for old forgotten or lost wallets with preserved cryptocurrency.

     <p align="center"> [Download](https://github.com/bossiskar/seed-phrase-generator/releases/tag/seedgen)
   <br>